NetworkManager: Graphical front-ends and command line interfaces

-Mobile broadband configuration assistant
+Mobile broadband support

+NetworkManager is used in conjunction with ModemManager and Paul's PPP Package for WWAN/mobile broadband support.

-Antti Kaijanmäki announced the development of a mobile broadband configuration assistant for NetworkManager in April 2008; it became available in NetworkManager version 0.7.0.
-Together with the package mobile-broadband-provider-info the connection is easily configured.
+Antti Kaijanmäki announced the development of a mobile broadband configuration assistant for NetworkManager in April 2008; the required changes were made to NetworkManager in 0.7.1.

 History

 Red Hat initiated the NetworkManager project in 2004 with the goal of enabling Linux users to deal more easily with modern networking needs, particularly wireless networking.
 NetworkManager takes an opportunistic approach to network selection, attempting to use the best available connection as outages occur, or as the user roams between wireless networks.
 It prefers Ethernet connections over “known” wireless networks, which are preferred over wireless networks with SSIDs to which the user has never connected.
 The user is prompted for WEP or WPA keys as needed.

 The NetworkManager project was among the first major Linux desktop components to utilize D-Bus and HAL extensively.
 Since June 2009, however, NetworkManager no longer depends on HAL, and since 0.9.10 (ca. 2014), neither does it require the D-Bus daemon to be running for root operation.